Configuring effects

 “Off”: Off

-“DUTCH CHURCH”: An Amsterdam church with acoustics ideally suited to music
+“DUTCH CHURCH”: Amsterdam church with a sound ideal for playing music

 “STANDARD HALL”: A standard concert hall